launchbypatrickwebdev-creator/El-Daniel-Easy-Stroke-Keypad/README.md

 ### 1. Mandatory Source Attribution (No Content Theft)
 You are permitted to modify this codebase, but you **CANNOT** distribute or publish any modified version on any platform (GitHub, Google Play Store, specialized gaming forums, etc.) without prominent, explicit reference to the original source.
 * Any derivative work must state clearly at the top of the documentation and in the app's "About/Settings" section:
-  **"Based on the original El Daniel Keypad architecture by EchoLevel Sentinel LTD (LaunchByPatrick)."**
+  **"Based on the original El Daniel Keypad architecture by EchoLevel Sentinel LTD (A LaunchByPatrick Innovation)."**
 * You must include a functioning, clickable hyperlink back to this original repository.

 ### 2. The Sustenance Covenant (Mandatory Support Routing)